arjuuuuunnnnn/Orchestry/docs/developer-guide/development.md

 ### Code Style

-AutoServe follows these code style guidelines:
+Orchestry follows these code style guidelines:

 1. **PEP 8** compliance with line length of 100 characters
 2. **Black** for code formatting